-Regional plan will be prepared within a state, regional and local strategic setting, which includes:
+Regional plans will be prepared within a state, regional and local strategic setting, which includes:

-- Principles of Good Planning under the Act - State Planning Policies including those for Special Legislative Schemes - Other relevant State Government strategic documents - Local government strategic documents, such as structure plans and master plans.
+- Principles of Good Planning under the Act. - State Planning Policies including those for Special Legislative Schemes. - other relevant State Government strategic documents. - local government strategic documents, such as structure plans and master plans.